Past Presidents

 7. Andrew Leong (1989-1994)

-He is active in community and civil rights work, having served on the Board of Trustee of numerous Asian American and civil rights related organizations (e.g. Asian American Resource Workshop, Asian Community Development Corporation, the Chinatown Quincy School Community Council, the Executive Committee of the Greater Boston Civil Rights Coalition, the Massachusetts Commission Against Discrimination, The Institute for Affirmative Action, the Fair Housing Center of Greater Boston, and the Steering Committee of the Lawyers' Committee For Civil Rights Under Law).
+He was the first Harry H. Dow Fellow, and formerly the supervising attorney of the Asian Outreach Unit at Greater Boston Legal Services, and Director of the Chinatown Clinical Program at Boston College Law School.
+He has been active in community and civil rights work, having served on the Board of Trustee of numerous Asian American and civil rights related organizations including the Asian American Resource Workshop, Asian Community Development Corporation, President of the Boston Chinatown Neighborhood Center, the Executive Committee of the Greater Boston Civil Rights Coalition, the Massachusetts Commission Against Discrimination, The Institute for Affirmative Action, the Fair Housing Center of Greater Boston, the Steering Committee of the Lawyers' Committee For Civil Rights Under Law, NAACP Civil Rights Committee, NAPABA Civil Rights Committee, and the John Jay College Center on Race, Crime and Justice.

 8. Kenneth Luke (1993-1996)

-Ken Luke has been an assistant bar counsel since 2000.
-He has worked as a civil litigator for many years and previously worked as an assistant attorney general, as inhouse litigation counsel for a large insurer, and in private practice.
+Ken Luke has been an assistant bar counsel for the Massachusetts Office of Bar Counsel since 2000.
+He has worked as a civil litigator for many years and previously worked as an assistant attorney general, as in-house litigation counsel for a large insurer, and in private practice.
 Ken served on the SJC Commission to Study Race & Ethnic Bias in the Courts from 1990 – 1994; on the MBA Committee on Bar Admissions from 1991 – 1993; on the MBA Committee on Minorities in the Profession from 1994 – 1997; on the MBA Civil Litigation Council from 1994 -1997; on the Governor’s Asian American Commission from 1995 – 1998; and was an adjunct professor at UMass-Boston from 1993 – 2000.
 Ken has been serving on the board of directors at Greater Boston Legal Services since 1989 and is also active in other community organizations.
-He is a graduate of the Georgetown University Law Center, Boston University, and the Boston Latin School.
+He has enjoyed meeting and mentoring younger Asian lawyers over the years and hopes to continue doing so in the future.
+Ken is a graduate of the Georgetown University Law Center, Boston University, and the Boston Latin School.

 9. Rebecca Lee* (1996-2000)